Johan511/Johan511.github.io/docs/_posts/2024-08-28-Inline-Specifier.md

 `main` has address of 0, while address of `foo` is 0 because it is not yet set because it is a weak symbol, courtesy the `inline` specifier

-There is no address of `bar`, because we it is an undefined symbol
+There is no address of `bar`, because it is an undefined symbol

 </td>
 </tr>